Fcog/component-styleguide/README.md

 # Component Styleguide

+This a fork from https://github.com/webpro/component-styleguide Credits go to:
+Lars Kappert

+## Changes added in this fork
+- The default and only handlebars extension is now .hbs
+- Added livereloading
+- Added global data stub

 ## Introduction

-Simple styleguide framework.
-Install [component-styleguide](https://www.npmjs.com/package/component-styleguide) into your styleguide project, and it will stay out of your way.
+Simple handlebars styleguide framework.
+Install [component-styleguide](https://www.npmjs.com/package/handlebars-component-styleguide) into your styleguide project, and it will stay out of your way.
 It's inspired by [http://patternlab.io](http://patternlab.io), but is fundamentally different.
 And, I would say, much more flexible.

 ## What is it?